 The Griot’s Garage unit is rarely ever on sale and Meguiar’s is regularly out of stock.

 In general, pre-packaged kits and bundles offer the best overall deal.
 The best kits include polisher, foam pads, and polishes.
 Some offer additional bonuses, including towels, detail sprays, etc.

-In How-To Use a Dual-Action Car Polisher you will find everything you need to know to use a dual action polisher with shining success.
+In How-To Use a Dual-Action Car Polisher you’ll find everything you need to know to use a dual-action polisher with shining success.